List of German flags: Nazi Germany (1933–1945)

 The flag with the swastika and white disc centered was used throughout (1920–1945) as the NSDAP flag (Parteiflagge).
-Between 1933 and 1935, it was used as the mandotary party flag with the national black-white-red horizontal tricolour last used (up to 1918) by the German Empire.
+Between 1933 and 1935, it was used as the mandatory party flag with the national black-white-red horizontal tricolour last used (up to 1918) by the German Empire.
 In 1935, the black-white-red horizontal tricolour was scrapped again, and the flag with the off-centre swastika and disc was instituted as the only national flag (and was to remain as such until 1945).
 The flag with the centered disc only continued to be used as the Parteiflagge after 1935.